curityio/curity-operational-training/README.md

 # Operational Training Resources

-These resources provide some concrete resources to complement Curity's [Operational Training](https://curity.io/training/) courses.\
+These resources provide some example deployments to complement Curity's [Operational Training](https://curity.io/training/) courses.\
 Complete the courses for your role(s) to earn Curity certifications.

 ## Training Roles